Yale-Medicaid/Documentation/docs/state_data/state_medicaid_data.md

 ## Overview

-We have Medicaid data for the following states:
+We have Medicaid data extracts from the following states:

 | State          |     Years    | SNAP  |
 | :------------- | :----------: | :---: |